SanderJBouwman/shiniertreecheckbox/readme.md

 ## Documentation
 ### Data Parameter
-The data parameter is a JSON string that contains the data to be displayed in the tree.
-There is only one way this should be applied.
-The first data structure is an array which contains one or more objects.
-Each object represents a node in the tree.
-Each object must contain the following properties:
+The data parameter is a JSON string that defines the data to display in the tree.
+The JSON structure consists of an array containing objects, where each object represents a node in the tree.
+Each node object must have the following properties:

 | Property | Description                                                                                                |
 |----------|------------------------------------------------------------------------------------------------------------|